rohitdasari0424/rohitdasari0424.github.io/docs/I-Value.md

 ## Code Implementation

-The following code shows the implementation of the P-Value of the PID Controller.
+The following code shows the implementation of the I-Value of the PID Controller.
 We only want the Integral term to take effect when the robot is very close to the target.
 For this reason we will only start integrating the error when the robot is 80% of the way there.
 Put the following code in the getOutput() method:

 ```java
    // Check if you are greater than 80% of the way there